 Global vs Local Snippets

-VS Code has two kinds of snippet files: <language>.json
+VS Code has two kinds of snippet files: <language>.json and <filename>.code-snippets.

 File Creation Commands